SHIVEHTEAM/afghanview/README.md

-# 🇦🇫 AfghanView – Visual Display for Afghan Restaurants
+# 🇦🇫 ShivehView – Visual Display for Afghan Restaurants

-**AfghanView** is a cloud-based visual display platform designed for Afghan restaurants across the US.
+**ShivehView** is a cloud-based visual display platform designed for Afghan restaurants across the US.
 It turns any Smart TV into an auto-playing cultural slideshow that showcases Afghanistan's natural beauty, history, poetry, cuisine, and more.

 Restaurants can also customize their feed with their **own promotional content** (menus, deals, events) using a dedicated dashboard.